mijitrenkel/mijitrenkel/README.md

-- 👋 Hi, I’m @mijitrenkel, currently MSc student at Imperical College London
+- 👋 Hi, I’m @mijitrenkel, currently MSc student at Imperial College London
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me trenkelmiji@gmail.com